LenaFlama/reddit_client/README.md

 - Users can filter the data based on predefined categories
 - Users can search the data using terms
 - Users see an initial view of the data when first visiting the app
+- Users can use infinite scroll as a pagination method

 ## Future work: